andrewor14/incubator-spark/docs/streaming-programming-guide.md

 1. _Using HDFS files as input source_ - Since the data is reliably stored on HDFS, all data can re-computed and therefore no data will be lost due to any failure.
 1. _Using any input source that receives data through a network_ - The received input data is replicated in memory to multiple nodes.
-Since, all the data in the Spark worker's memory is lost when the Spark driver fails, the past input data will not be accessible and driver recovers.
+Since all the data in the Spark worker's memory is lost when the Spark driver fails, the past input data will not be accessible and driver recovers.
 Hence, if stateful and window-based operations are used (like `updateStateByKey`, `window`, `countByValueAndWindow`, etc.), then the intermediate state